ZigaVukcevicDev/knowledge-showoff/README.md

 ## Vanilla JavaScript

-&rarr; Can be seen at [Moneta - points of sale](https://www.moneta.si/en/points-of-sale)
+&rarr; Can be seen at Moneta - points of sale (Update: Sorry, page has been rebranded and no loger exists.)

 ### Task: show points of sale on Google map